copsTvFan/cops-episode-guide/guide.md

   out of the car when they were arguing.
 She put the car in reverse and hit him by hitting the gas by mistake.
 She was scared, has two kids at home and is arrested for obstruction by lying at first and now is in a heap of trouble.
-- San Bernardino County CA -- Rancho Cucamonga PD.
+- San Bernardino County, CA -- Rancho Cucamonga PD.
 Deputy Joe Braaten has been with Sheriff's Dept for over 6 years and wanted a career that was challenging and different every day.
 Other jobs didn't do it for him.
 He did a couple ride alongs with buddies and liked it.
 (12:32 AM Traffic Stop) He pulls over